 We've compiled a list of the best movies that you can watch on Netflix now.

-Netflix continues to be one of the best streaming services when it comes to both original series and films.
-But with so much content to choose from, and more being added on the regular, where do you start?
-Here's a round-up of the best 21 Netflix movies streaming now.
+Netflix continues to be one of the best streaming services for both original series and films.
+But with so much content to choose from and more being added on the regular, where do you start?
+Right here!
+Here's a roundup of the best 20 Netflix movies streaming now.